sleede/fab-manager/README.md

     STRIPE_API_KEY & STRIPE_PUBLISHABLE_KEY

-Key an secret used to identify you Stripe account through the API.
+Key and secret used to identify you Stripe account through the API.
 Retrieve them from https://dashboard.stripe.com/account/apikeys.

     STRIPE_CURRENCY